-Managing your organisation’s compliance risk will not only help you to make sure you avoid financial and legal implications, but it will also build trust and credibility among your employees and stakeholders.
+Managing your organisation’s compliance risk will not only help you to make sure you avoid financial and legal implications, but it’ll also build trust and credibility among your employees and stakeholders.
 In some instances, where you choose to comply with voluntary regulations, such as environmental sustainability or social responsibility, you can even enhance your brand reputation.

 What is compliance risk?